You are here

 Prior to Submission

-Q: I have heard that the length of the Fellowship applications will be shortened.
-When will that occur?
+Q: I have heard that the length of the fellowship applications was shortened.
+What are the guidelines now?

-- F30 Ruth L. Kirschstein National Research Service Award (NRSA) Fellowship for Students at Institutions Without NIH-Funded Institutional Predoctoral Dual-Degree Training Programs
+- F30: Ruth L. Kirschstein National Research Service Award (NRSA) Fellowship for Students at Institutions Without NIH-Funded Institutional Predocotoral Dual-Degree Training Programs (Parent F30)

-- F30 Ruth L. Kirschstein National Research Service Award (NRSA) Fellowship for Students at Institutions With NIH-Funded Institutional Predoctoral Dual-Degree Training Programs (Parent F30)
+- F30 Ruth L. Kirschstein National Research Service Award (NRSA) Fellowship for Students at Institutions With NIH-Funded Institutional Predocotoral Dual-Degree Training Programs (Parent F30)

 - F31: Ruth L. Kirschstein National Research Service Awards for Individual Predoctoral Fellowships